Search This Blog

 • CCPA - California Consumer Protection Act governing the privacy rights of individuals

-• TCPA - Telephone Consumer Protection Act amended to protect the individuals against unsolicited text message, robot calling, do not call registry violations, etc.
+• TCPA - Telephone Consumer Protection Act amended to protect individuals against unsolicited text message, robot calling, do not call registry violations, etc.

 • COPA - Children's Online Protection Act governing the rights and responsibilities for protecting children from abuse and cybercrimes